 Galactus made a live appearance in Fantastic Four: Rise of the Silver Surfer.

 The sequel to the Fantastic Four movie, introduced Galactus (Gah Lak Tus in the movie).
 Gah Lak Tus sent the Silver Surfer to Earth so that he may consume it.
-The Fantastic Four even get the Surfer to be on their side to stop Gah Lak Tus.
+The Fantastic Four eventually convince the Surfer to help stop Gah Lak Tus.
 The Silver Surfer then sacrifices himself to destroy Gah Lak Tus and to save the Earth.

 - Galactus appears in the 1990 Silver Surfer NES game.